Marganotvke/music_player_py/README.md

 - Pause/Continue: Literally.
 Load song if no songs are present in the queue.
 - Stop: Literally.
 - Forward: Play the next song in queue.
-- Playstyle: Select what the playlist while behave.
+- Playstyle: Select what the playlist will behave, e.g. loop/ play current playlist once.

 ### Song Queue Controls
 - Drag: Rearrange the song queue.
 If rearrange the currently playing music, will play the new music in position instead of the originally playing one.
 Might change the behavior.